KristianRaue/cedalo.github.io/newsposts/_posts/2020-11-02-Mosquitto-2-0-release-date.md

 ---
 layout: newsposts
-title: "Eclipse Mosquitto 2.0 release date!"
+title: "Eclipse Mosquitto 2.0 is coming!"
 date: 2020-11-02
-image_url: "assets/images/newsposts/Mosquitto_20_release.png"
+image_url: "assets/images/newsposts/Mosquitto-20-coming-soon.png"
-excerpt: "Eclipse Mosquitto 2.0 will be released on the 11th of November 2020."
+excerpt: "Eclipse Mosquitto 2.0 is coming soon!
+Stay connected with Cedalo for more updates."
 ---

-We are pleased to announce that Eclipse Mosquitto 2.0 will be released on the 11th of November!
-It comes with new features and updates.
-Stay connected with us and get early access!
+We are pleased to announce that Eclipse Mosquitto 2.0 will be released very soon.
+Stay connected with Cedalo and be the first to get early access.